This post was originally published in 2017 and updated in 2021.

 To maximize success and minimize problems associated with RBP, you need a technology solution that will consistently educate, engage, and help employees make decisions.

 That solution is HealthJoy.
-Our consumer experience eliminates the friction employers fear most when implementing RBP.
+Our consumer experience eliminates the friction employers fear most when implementing RBP, and cuts down on employee confusion, as well.

-Then, HealthJoy sends Carol a provider recommendation.
-Since we met all her preferences, she loves our suggestion.
-She simply taps “Schedule an Appointment,” and HealthJoy sets the appointment on her behalf.
+- Then, HealthJoy sends Carol a provider recommendation.
+We met all her preferences and she loves our suggestion.
+She then taps “Schedule an Appointment,” and HealthJoy sets the appointment on her behalf.

-Best of all, she never has to check a list, compare prices, or contact HR for help.
+Best of all, throughout the entire process, she never has to check a list, compare prices, or contact HR for help.

-In short, you can think of HealthJoy as the air traffic controller for any RBP plan, guiding employees to the right care at the right price and helping you unlock all the savings of reference-based pricing
+In short, you can think of HealthJoy as the air traffic controller for any RBP plan, guiding employees to the right care at the right price, saving your HR team time, and helping you unlock all the savings of reference-based pricing.

 Schedule a demo today to see how HealthJoy is building a better employee benefits experience.